JaxLayerLumos

 Supported Materials

-Materials supported by our software are described in this file.
+Materials supported by our software are described in MATERIALS.md.
 For example, Ag, Air, Al2O3, Al, aSi, Au, BK7, Cr, cSi, Cu, Fe, FusedSilica, GaAs, GaInP, GaP, Ge, InP, ITO, Mg, Mn, Ni, Pb, Pd, Pt, Sapphire, Si3N4, SiO2, TiN, TiO2, Ti, W, ZnO, Zn are included in JaxLayerLumos.

 License